Makes 50-60 macarons

 Step 2.
 MAKING YOUR MERINGUE SHELLS:

-2. Make a hole with the TPT dry ingredients and add 120g of aged egg whites, mixing vigorously until you have a smooth paste.
+1. Sift 10g of matcha powder with 300g of almond meal and 300g of icing sugar together to remove clumps.2.
+Make a hole with the TPT dry ingredients and add 120g of aged egg whites, mixing vigorously until you have a smooth paste.

 [[didn't mix until it become a paste, so there's a lot of dry ingredients around when meringue is folding with the mixture]]